Uniqueness of the group Fourier transform on certain nilpotent Lie groups: Preliminaries on step two nilpotent group

 \section{Preliminaries on step two nilpotent group}

-In this section, we prove an analogues result of the Benedick's theorem for the Euclidean Fourier transform on the class of groups introduced by G. M\'{e}tivier (see \cite{M}).
+In this section, we prove an analogous result of the Benedick's theorem for the Euclidean Fourier transform on the step two nilpotent Lie groups.
+However, for the sake simplicity, we derive the result for the class of groups introduced by G. M\'{e}tivier (see \cite{M}).
 These groups are step two nilpotent Lie groups when quotiented with the hyperplane in the center becomes the Heisenberg group.
 The Heisenberg-type groups introduced by A. Kaplan (see \cite{K}) are examples of M\'{e}tivier group.
 However, there are M\'{e}tivier groups which are distinct from the Heisenberg-type groups.
 For more details, see \cite{MS}.

 Let $G$ be connected, simply connected Lie group with real step two nilpotent Lie algebra $\mathfrak g.$ Then $\mathfrak g$ has the orthogonal decomposition $\mathfrak g=\mathfrak b\oplus\mathfrak z,$ where $\mathfrak z$ is the center of $\mathfrak g.$ Since $\mathfrak g$ is nilpotent, the exponential map $\exp:\mathfrak g\rightarrow G$ is surjective.
 Thus, $G$ can be parameterized by $\mathfrak g=\mathfrak b\oplus\mathfrak z,$ endowed with the exponential coordinates.